navasmontilla/CAELUM/README.md

 - **initial.out**: Input file for initial conditions.
 - **out/**: Directory for storing simulation output files.

+## Configuration of the solvers for compilation

-Amongst the files listed above, we would like to highlight the file ```lib/definitions.h```, where some definitions and constants are set and will be used for compilation.
+The file ```lib/definitions.h``` contains some definitions and constants that will be used for compilation.
 The most relevant for the user are:

 ```c
 //reconstruction method